Will the Hemingway App help you improve your writing style? We set out to answer that exact question in this detailed Hemingway Editor review.

 - Works offline.
 Want to write without the distraction of the online world?
 Need to work on a plane or other situation where you can’t connect?
 The app version of Hemingway is fully functional offline.

 - Publish directly.
-With the Hemingway App, you can publish directly to WordPress or elsewhere, directly from the software.
+With the Hemingway App, you can publish directly to WordPress or elsewhere, straight from the software.

 - PDF exports.
 One cool thing offered by the app version of Hemingway is the ability to create a PDF which retains all of the colored highlights.
 This is a really attractive way to present edits for a project.